CanOfSocks/holo-downloader/README.md

 * ```clean_urls``` - Removes stream urls that could potentially be used for identification and replaces them with a dummy URL.
 This has little effect longterm due to expiry of most URLs.
 * ```remux_extension``` - Sets the extension for FFmpeg to merge the final file into
 * ```ytdlp_options``` - A JSON formatted string for options to add to yt-dlp python module options
 * ```proxy``` - Set proxies to use for downloading videos.
 Currently does not include video checks.
-See: [https://github.com/CanOfSocks/holo-downloader?tab=readme-ov-file#other-download-options](https://github.com/CanOfSocks/holo-downloader?tab=readme-ov-file#other-download-options)
+Must be contained between double quotes, eg. `proxy: "http://10.0.1.2:3128"` See: [https://github.com/CanOfSocks/holo-downloader?tab=readme-ov-file#other-download-options](https://github.com/CanOfSocks/holo-downloader?tab=readme-ov-file#other-download-options)
 * ```unarchived_download_chat``` - Downloads live chat while a livestream is live and keeps it if the stream goes private/removed after stream recovery activates.